cloud-gov/federalist.18f.gov/pages/using-federalist/supported-site-engines.md

 - create a symlink from `_site` to whatever folder will contain the generator's output

 ### Node
 A Node script can be run to generate a site OR as a preliminary step to generating one with Jekyll or Hugo.
-To use a Node script as the generator, choose **Script only** as the **Static Site Engine** in the Advanced Settings configuration for your site.
+To use a Node script as the generator, choose **Script only** as the **Site Engine** in the Advanced Settings configuration for your site.

 For more details on using Node see [node on federalist](../../how-federalist-works/node-on-federalist).